 RANGE: 3,107 miles (5,000 kilometers; 2,700 nautical miles)

-Detailing the development and operational history of the Consolidated XB-41 Liberator Bomber Escort Prototype Aircraft
+Detailing the development and operational history of the Consolidated XB-41 Liberator Bomber Escort Prototype Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 Prior to the mass availability of long-range fighter escorts for its bomber formations, the USAAF undertook serious trials with various bomber airframes converted as flying gunships.
 The concept involved a heavily-armed and -armored aircraft accompanying the bomber fleet into enemy airspace, supplying point defense against intercepting fighters, and guiding the formation back home under protection.
 Such conversion work involved several of the classic American bombers of the war including the Boeing B-17 "Flying Fortress" and the Consolidated B-24 "Liberator".
 The former was represented by the "YB-40" (detailed elsewhere on this site) and the latter by the "XB-41" detailed below.